Techtonica/curriculum/security/web-security.md

 ### Extensions

-If you are feeling inclined, or interested in red teaming, you can experiment with [Insecure Labs](http://www.insecurelabs.org) or a [Kali Linux](https://www.kali.org/) VM and read about its rich [FOSS](https://www.fossmint.com/kali-linux-hacking-and-penetration-tools/) tool suite.
+If you are feeling inclined, or interested in red teaming, you can experiment with [Kali Linux](https://www.kali.org/) VM and read about its rich [FOSS](https://www.fossmint.com/kali-linux-hacking-and-penetration-tools/) tool suite.